Network Security Research and Development

 We specialize in single-chip network security solutions leveraging System-On-Chip (SoC) and Field Programmable Gate Array (FPGA) Architectures through High-Level Synthesis (HLS).

-WebSensing's field-programmable gate array (FPGA) enables the following technologies:
+WebSensing's field-programmable gate array (FPGA) enables the following technologies.
+Click below for details.

 We gratefully acknowledge the support of our defense community customers and partners: the Defense Advanced Research Projects Agency (DARPA), Air Force Research Laboratory (AFRL), and the Office of the Under Secretary of Defense for Research and Engineering (USDR&E).